toddcf/code-snippets/javascript/functions/function-notes.md

 ```

 Note that the danger of storing a function inside a variable is that you could potentially change that variable's value later, and your function would be lost.
 (For example, `capitalize = 10;`.)

+## Function Length

+Some people believe that if a function is longer than ten lines, you need to split it apart into separate functions.